CraftomeCJ/learningJournal/May2022/learningJournal20220525.md

   - which means when I run a pure function, I can expect that the function is not going to interfere with my other components in the application

 - **CONCEPTS: side-effects**
+  -An operation, function or expression is said to have a side effect if it modifies some state variable value outside its local environment
+  - When a function or expression modifies state outside its own context, the result is a side effect
+  - For example, manipulating the DOM, making an API call, modifying database, creating alerts and dialogs, etc.
+  - Any function that has side effects is impure
+    - An impure function mutates state outside its scope.

-- This is where TypeScript come into play, although TS interact fantastically with JavaScript, it still have it downsides, the Type System cannot guarantee that our App is free from side-effects.
+- This is where TypeScript need to be mentioned, although TS interact fantastically with JavaScript, it still have it downsides, the Type System cannot guarantee that our App is free from side-effects.

 ```TypeScript
 // let make an example how I can use some FP techniques to improve the type safety of my TS App: